-What is the Best Concussion Treatment for Me?
+What is the Best Concussion remedies for Me?

 Prevention will always be the best cure for concussions.

-But when wearing a fitted helmet properly, using the right safety gear, and following safety guidelines fail, you have the following concussion treatment options:
+But when wearing a fitted helmet properly, using the right safety gear, and following safety guidelines fail, you have the following concussion remedies options:

 Getting expert advice from a doctor or a Chiropractor

 Getting enough rest to help with your body’s recovery